Skip to Main Content

 It is important to look for signs of gingivitis or periodontal disease, symptoms include extremely swollen or bleeding gums and bad breath.

 Occasionally, kittens may have persistent deciduous teeth, meaning that some of their baby teeth did not fall out.
 This condition is rare but worth keeping watching out for because it could cause discomfort and need to be pulled out.
-Contact Des Moines vets if you have any questions about teething and teeth that may need help coming out.
+Contact our Des Moines vets if you have any questions about teething and teeth that may need help coming out.

 How to Help Your Kitten